 You may decide to play around and develop your own content template, or you could take inspiration from a competitors’ blog.
 The idea isn’t to copy what other people write, but instead copy a tried and tested style and format.

 Not every piece of content marketing has to be a 1,000-word blog post – in fact, if you solely stick to written content marketing, you might fall behind.
-Visual content marketing has exploded in popularity in recent years, with infographics and explainer videos becoming more and more popular.
+Visual content and email marketing have exploded in popularity in recent years, with infographics and explainer videos becoming more and more popular.

-The bad news is that, unless you’re experienced in Photoshop or know how to work a camera, you might struggle to create visual content as quickly as you do written content, but if you learn how to master free online tools like Pik Wizard, Canva and iMovie, you’ll soon be able to churn out more engaging material that can supplement your written material.
+The bad news is that, unless you’re experienced in Photoshop or know how to work a camera, you might struggle to create visual content as quickly as you write content, but if you learn how to master free online tools like Pik Wizard, Canva, and iMovie, you’ll soon be able to churn out more engaging material that can supplement your written material.